fmalina/revisions-blocl/activism/thetyrannyofguilt.md

 ![](/bookimg/thetyrannyofguilt.jpg)

 There are mosques in Rome, but are there Christian churches in Mecca, Jeddah, or Riyadh?
-Isn’t it better to be a Muslim in Düsseldorf or Paris than a Christian in Cairo or Karachi?
+Isn't it better to be a Muslim in Düsseldorf or Paris than a Christian in Cairo or Karachi?

 But it is always from Christianity and from it alone that repentance is